FREE Case Review (866) 588-0600

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-With a history of over ten years as a criminal defense lawyer, I have been exposed to an array of involuntary manslaughter cases.
+With over ten years of experience as a criminal defense lawyer, I’ve handled numerous involuntary manslaughter cases.

 Quick Summary